FIT4Software/mip-frontend-starting-point/README.md

 import Landing from '@pages/Landing/Landing';
 ```

+## Customization

+The project has multiple parts that are expected to be change for the developer once he starts creating new code, all this parts like: name, style and so on, are cofigured on the `theme.config.json`

+### API URL

+To change the default base-url you should go to `theme.config.json` and change the property `url` this will affect the axios base-url configured

+### Application Name

+To change the default name you should go to `theme.config.json` and change the property `name` this will affect the title of the APP, not only on the HTML but also on the PWA

-## Style
+### Style

-To change the default theme of the project you should change the configuration on the file `theme.config.json`, this will automatically affect `Antdesign` and `TailwindCSS`
+To change the default theme of the project you should change the colors configuration on the file `theme.config.json`, this will automatically affect `Antdesign` and `TailwindCSS`

 ## Troubleshooting